carrieforde/carrieforde-gatsby/src/content/posts/angular-testing-with-protractor-cucumber.md

 ## Step definitions

 While the `calculator.feature` file helped us outline a test to run in plain text, we still need to implement code to execute the test.
 The code we'll implement is a set of _steps_ required to carry out the scenario.
 In Cucumber terminology, this is called a **step definition**.
-The output we saw in the terminal in the previous section were the set of steps we're going to take in our step definition file.
+The output we saw in the terminal in the previous section is a set of steps we're going to take in our step definition file.
 Let's go ahead and start implementing these steps.

 Under `e2e`, add a new `steps` directory, and add a file called `calculator.step.ts`.
 Open the file, and copy the stubbed tests from your terminal into the file: